Scoubidou

 A fairly complex box stitch is shown here.
 Beginning at the left, it begins with quadruple box for 5 stitches, and then splits into single barrel (top) and double barrel (bottom) thus incorporating a window.
 After 11 stitches, the two independent barrels rejoin for another 13 stitches until the end (right).

 Scoubidou (Craftlace, scoobies, lanyard, gimp, or boondoggle) is material used in knotting craft.
-It originated in France, where it became a fad in the late 1950s and has remained popular.
+It originated in France, where it became a fad in the late 1950s and has lost popularity.
 It is named after the 1958 song of the same name as sung by the French singer Sacha Distel.

 Scoubidou returned to fashion in various countries in the 1980s, and later in 2004 and 2005.
 It uses commercially supplied plastic strips or tubes.

 Thread

 Stitching the thin thread requires concentration.

 The most common kind of thread used for the craft is flat and comes in many colors, sometimes called "lanyard" or "gimp thread", often depending on region.
 Another kind of scoubidou thread is supple, round, and hollow plasticized PVC tubes usually about 80 centimetres in length.
 They are sold in various colors, sizes, and types, and are used to make items by binding them together with knots.
 On account of their elasticity and hollow cross-section—which enables them to collapse and deform when pulled—they form tight and stable knots.
 Key chains, friendship bands and other trinkets are most commonly woven, although more complicated shapes and figures can also be created.

 Most of the knots used in scoubidou were already used in bast fibre, while the creations possible with scoubidou are similar to traditional corn dollies and macrame.